 The Optical Tube Of Skyview Pro 8

 The SkyView Pro 8’s optical tube is an 8” f/4.9 Newtonian.
 For some reason, every one of these Chinese-made 8” f/5 Newtonians I’ve looked through has been either mediocre or poor optically.
-They almost have undercorrection (resulting in spherical aberration) and sometimes turned-down edge (resulting in even more spherical aberration as well as other issues contributing to softness of the image).
+They almost have under-correction (resulting in spherical aberration) and sometimes turned-down edge (resulting in even more spherical aberration as well as other issues contributing to the softness of the image).
 Other users have suffered from these issues, but there are also a lot of reports of very good ones.

 The focuser on the SkyView Pro 8 is a single-speed Crayford unit.
 It works adequately, but if you had serious plans for astro-imaging a dual-speed would probably be better.

-The SkyView Pro 8’s finder is an 8×40 straight-through – not a great size for actually using to find sky objects, and overkill for aligning the GoTo system.
+The SkyView Pro 8’s finder is an 8×40 straight-through – not a great size for actually using to find sky objects and overkill for aligning the GoTo system.
 The finder is also frequently uncomfortable to look through due to its orientation.

 The scope also includes two eyepieces: 25mm & 10mm Sirius Plossls giving 40x and 100x respectively.
 While decent, you would probably benefit from a 2” wide-angle eyepiece of some kind to get the optimal wide-field views this scope can achieve.

-The SkyView Pro GoTo Mount
+Usability SkyView Pro GoTo Mount

 The SkyView Pro is one of the only astronomical mounts on the market – well, at least affordable ones – that can be bought completely manual and upgraded to GoTo over its lifetime.
 You can buy the mount either by itself or bundled with the scope as a completely manual unit, and then install dual-axis drives and a hand controller later.
 This is a nice attribute and great for the budget-conscious observer.